 The Order says that the 'Responsible Person' who is usually defined by the legislation as the employer, has to undertake a Fire Risk Assessment.
-If your organisation employs five or more people you have to record the findings of your assessment.
+If your organization employs five or more people you have to record the findings of your assessment.
 A Responsible Person is defined nearly always being the employer, where there is one, though it can include other individuals too.
-If you share a building with other organisations, the responsibility may be shared among several people.
-If you have responsibility for the other people in your organisation, it is safe to assume you will be the Responsible Person, even if others are too.
+If you share a building with other organizations, the responsibility may be shared among several people.
+If you have responsibility for the other people in your organization, it is safe to assume you will be the Responsible Person, even if others are too.
 The responsibilities are

-Who is the Competent Person?
+Who is the Competent Person ?

 This could be an employee or an outside Fire Assessor consultant.
 Competence is demonstrated through sufficient training, experience and knowledge.
 A Competent Person must be appointed to carry out Fire Fighting duties (where appropriate), contact the Emergency Services, and assist in evacuations.